 You don't have to get Carer's Allowance for the whole six months, just on the qualifying date.

 You're not eligible if you were entitled to Carer's Allowance on the qualifying date, but not actually getting any payments as you got another benefit instead.
 This is sometimes called having an 'underlying entitlement' to Carer's Allowance.

 There is one qualifying date every six months.
 The table below shows the qualifying dates in 2021.

 If you weren't getting Carer's Allowance on the qualifying date

 For example, you claim Carer's Allowance on 15 December, and ask for your claim to be backdated to 1 October, as this is when you started caring.
-Your claim is not decided by the Department for Work and Pensions until after the CA Supplement payments for people who qualify in October have been made.
-You are eventually awarded Carer's Allowance from 1 October, and you receive a backdated payment.
+Your claim is not decided by the Department for Work and Pensions until more than 6 weeks after the October qualifying date.
+You are awarded Carer's Allowance from 1 October, and you receive a backdated payment.
 You can now get the October payment of the CA Supplement.
 It is paid to you at the same time as your CA Supplement payment for the following April.